What Is Loan Term?

 Loan term is the number of months or years a home buyer's mortgage loan lasts.

-A mortgage loan term is the period, expressed in months or years, over which a home buyer must pay back the original principal balance plus interest.
+A mortgage loan term is the period, expressed in months or years, over which a home buyer must pay back their mortgage's original principal balance plus interest.

 The three most common mortgage loan terms are: